want the marks of making and assembling to reflect the journey

 emotional need to be touched, underpins the technical, creative

-personal intuitive touch is an integral part of these pots
+personal intuitive touch is an integral unique trait in all

-- a dent in the soft clay, a tear, rip, and a finger or handprint
+her work - a dent in the soft clay, a tear, rip, and a finger

-the rhythm and movement of throwing clay on a wheel, excited
+plays with the rhythm and movement of clay on a wheel to reveal

 enclosed form, 42 x 25cm